dready92/10er10/UPGRADE.md

 - install the node **audiometadata** module : from the UNIX user you setup node & npm, run

-    npm install audiometadata
+    npm install musicmetadata

 - restart the node 10er10 server

 **What changed ?**

 - prettyfied albums list
-- use internal node.js library audiometadata to decode audio tags: no more need for utrac, taginfo, vorbiscomment, metaflac.
+- use internal node.js library musicmetadata to decode audio tags: no more need for utrac, taginfo, vorbiscomment, metaflac.
 - get image from audio metadata

 Upgrade from 0.6 to 0.7